ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Integer Over- / Underflow And Wrapping

 Wrapping is the act of truncating away the bits beyond those supported by the type we are using.
+This makes the value jump from one end of the value range to the other.
 If you add 1 to the largest value an unsigned integer type can hold then the value doesn't become one larger, it wraps around back to zero.
 Similarly, if you subtract one from an unsigned zero you don't get -1, instead the value wrap around to the largest value the type supports.
 This violates our intuition of regular arithmetic [(47)](https://blog.libtorrent.org/2016/05/unsigned-integers/), especially when it happens with intermediate results.